The airport on Grand Cayman is located 1¼ miles (2 km) east of the center of the capital, George Town.

 ATM machines are available throughout the island and may be found at banks, supermarkets and service stations.
 Fees will vary and you may want to check with your credit card company and the local bank that owns the machine to ask about their charges.

-If you are visiting during the rainy season which runs from May thru November it is advisable to bring some kind of bug spray or a skin lotion containing an insect repellant such as DEET.
+The Cayman Islands has an aggressive program for combating mosquitoes which has proven very effective since its inception.
+However, if you are visiting during the rainy season which runs from May thru November it is advisable to bring some kind of bug spray or a skin lotion containing an insect repellent such as DEET.
 Mosquitoes are the more prevalent pest and usually feed at dusk and dawn.
-Visitors are more likely to be "bitten" at sun-down and should consider staying indoors during that first hour or two after the sun has set, especially if they have sensitive skin or an allergy to insect bites.
+You are more likely to be bitten during these times and should consider staying indoors during that first hour after the sun has set if you have sensitive skin or are allergic to insect bites.

 Crime and Safety

 The legal age for consuming alcoholic beverages in the Cayman Islands is 18 years.
-Please don’t drive a vehicle after consuming alcoholic beverages as there is no "slap on the wrist" for visitors when it comes to DUI in the Cayman Islands.
+Please don’t drive a vehicle after consuming alcoholic beverages as it is considered to be a serious offense, with no exception for visitors.

 You should call 911 for all emergencies.
 The number for non-emergency calls to the police is: 949-4222.